MadPanCake/docusaurus/docs/unlimited-adventures/troubleshooting.md

 3. Have you made any modifications to the resource pack or models?
 Your changes can easily break stuff, please revert to the default files and test your changes one by one to find out what causes issues.
 4. If you are using Oraxen or ItemsAdder, you have to remove the `modelengine` folder from your resource pack.
 Did you do it?
 5. Do you have problems with models?
 Try to swap your `ModelEngine` plugin folder and resource pack files with original files from a clean setup installation.

+#### ☠️ Can't access Dungeons or Spawn?

+1. Make sure you have all the world folders available in the root directory of your server.
+- 'spawn'
+- 'dungeons'
+- 'world'

+2. Make sure your `unlimited_adventures/Dungeons/FloorData` folder is not empty.
+If it's empty, you have to recover the files from a clean setup installation.

+#### ✨ Wilderness Teleport doesn't work

+You have most likely removed the `wild_tp` region which indicates an area that teleports players to Wilderness.

+#### ✨ I keep getting teleported back to spawn

+You have likely removed the `spawn` region from spawn either manually, or by removing the WorldGuard folder.

+#### 🪶 I see a feather above my head

+Seeing feather above your head means the [Adventure Apparel](adventure-apparel) resource pack files have broken.\
+Try to revert any resource pack changes you did to fix the issue.

+#### 🧔🏽 NPC's have an unwanted text above their head

+Please restart your server.